 There should be no delay that persists for more than 48 hours when customers contact you over mail, no more than 5 minutes over the calls, and no more than 2 minutes if you are using the live chat support system.

 Online chat support could be a better option over email or call because a single agent can handle multiple customers in real-time.

-No one has time to spend on long calls and queue as people get frustrated easily when they have to wait for hours just to get a piece of information. now you can also read customer relation strategies for your ecommerce Business.
+No one has time to spend on long calls and queues as people get frustrated easily when they have to wait for hours just to get a piece of information. now you can also read customer relation strategies for your eCommerce Business.

 ★ Take Feedbacks

 If you haven’t thought of taking customers’ feedback then it’s time that you start now.
 Taking customer feedback can help you grow your business in a way that you would’ve never imagined.

 Taking feedbacks displays that you care about what your customers’ opinions are, they feel that they are valued, and they are heard.

 Feedback also reveals the areas of improvement that the customers let you know about.
 It could be the things that your competitors are already doing or something that your customers would prefer so that to choose you over your competitors.

 Considering feedback can be a big step into changing the way you work as customer feedback can help you grow your business in the right direction.

 Make sure that your details related to the offers and deals introduced within your eCommerce holiday marketing strategy is spottable.
 Many times the customers give up on looking for the information if it’s too hard to find.